isaiahSDC/seniors/index.md

 # Information for Senior Citizens

 Are you an older adult living in Waterloo Region?
-Please find which category for the information that you're looking for.
+Please find which category of information that you're looking for.

 Please choose what category you come under: